RunestoneInteractive/pythonds/_sources/BasicDS/ImplementinganUnorderedListLinkedLists.rst

 modify the head of the list to refer to the new node.
 The assignment statement in line 4 sets the head of the list.

-The order of the two steps described above is very important.
-What happens if the order of line 3 and line 4 is reversed?
-If the modification of the head of the list happens first, the result can be seen in :ref:`Figure 8 <fig_wrongorder>`.
-Since the head was the only external reference to the list nodes, all of the original nodes are lost and can no longer be accessed.

 .. _lst_add: